“I’ve never been so happy in my life!” – Judy Garland, 1960

 Listen to the alternate version of “I Wish I Were In Love Again” here:

 Listen to “Nothing But You” here:

 Disc images from the Rick Smith Collection.
 Thank you, Rick!

 July 14, 1955: Judy’s concert-show, “The Judy Garland Show” was touring the west coast, including Oregon, Washington, and British Columbia.
 On this day she was in Eugene, Washington.
 This ad was used to promote the show.
-The article at the top right explains Judy’s arrival and how the reporter/photogrpher team were dubious about the reception they’d get since Judy “has been termed ‘so temperamental.'”
+The article at the top right explains Judy’s arrival and how the reporter/photographer team were dubious about the reception they’d get since Judy “has been termed ‘so temperamental.'”
 It also reports about Judy’s recent smash success in Long Beach, California.

 Also on July 14, 1955: The re-release of The Wizard of Oz was still opening in theaters around the country.
-This was the film’s last re-release before it was sold to TV.
+This was the film’s second and last re-release before it was sold to TV.
 The rest, as they say, is history.

 Also on July 14, 1955: Erksine Johnson’s column included this paragraph about Rita Moreno’s dubbing jobs, which allegedly included singing “The Trolley Song” in Spanish for Meet Me In St. Louis in the Spanish speaking markets. it’s inclear if this is true or just more fiction from the columnists.
 In 1962, Judy would lose the supporting actress Oscar to Moreno.
 Judy was nominated for Judgment at Nuremberg, Moreno for West Side Story.

 July 14, 1959: Judy’s opera house tour continued with her opening night at The Shrine Auditorium in Los Angeles.
 It was the final engagement of the opera house tour.
 The final night was Saturday, July 18th.
 The arrivals were covered by the local TV station, but that footage is not known to exist.